 Common sizes for the saw throat are 16-inch, 18-inch, and 20-inch.
 Anything under 16 inches is for hobbyists, while a scroll saws that has more than 20-inch throat length is used on industrial sites.

-Before buying a different type of scroll saws, our team recommends being sure what you will use it for.
+Before buying a different type of scroll saws, my team and I recommend being sure what you will use it for.
 A 16-inch throat size scroll saw is suitable for any woodworking you perform at home.

 Tension